joshghent/blog/src/blog/posts/planpacer/index.md

 ---

 I launched a new microsaas - [PlanPacer](https://planpacer.com)!
 PlanPacer offers payment plans for Stripe.
-Allowing you to create flexible installment payments and boost your conversion rates.
+Allowing you to create flexible instalment payments and boost your conversion rates.

 Now the elevator pitch is out the way, here is some more information about why and how I built it - as well as some musings on the advantages LLM’s can give solo founders.